digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/lifecycling/intermediated-lifecycling.rst

 Intermediated Lifecycling of an Instrument
 ##########################################

-This tutorial describes the :ref:`lifecycle <lifecycling>` flow of an instrument with an intermediary party between the issuer and the investor.
-We will use the a :doc:`Generic Instrument<../../payoff-modeling/generic-extension>`, but the same concepts apply to other instrument types as well.
+This tutorial describes the :ref:`lifecycling <lifecycling>` flow of an instrument with an intermediary party between the issuer and the investor.
+We will use the a :doc:`Generic Instrument <../../../instruments/generic>`, but the same concepts apply to other instrument types as well.

 We will illustrate the following steps:

 #.
-Creating a fixed-rate bond instrument
+Creating a Generic Instrument modeling a fixed rate bond
 #.
 Defining an intermediated settlement route
 #.
 Defining a suitable lifecycle event
 #.
-Lifecycling the bond instrument
+Lifecycling the instrument
 #.
-Non-atomic settlement
+Non-atomic settlement of the lifecycle effects
 #.
-Atomic settlement
+Atomic settlement of the lifecycle effects

 To follow the script used in this tutorial, you can `clone the Daml Finance repository <https://github.com/digital-asset/daml-finance>`_.
 In particular,